codeoverflow-org/chatoverflow-wiki/development/Structure.md

-The chat overflow project is devided in several components.
+The chat overflow project is divided in several components.
 The following diagrams show a simplified view of the project.

 ![](/img/development/component.png)